nojaf/blog/content/blog/fs-advent-2021-fantomas-daemon/index.md

 Ever since 4.5, I have been releasing revisions on a frequent pace and people seem to have faith in this.
 Download numbers are significantly higher than say the first alpha of 4.4.
 Alpha and beta just don't have a stable ring to it for most people.
 I completely understand this, and that is why I'd like to move forward to a model were bugfixes are considered stable and people should not fear to upgrade.
-There is truth to this as these revisions mostly contain a fix for problem and nothing more.

 ## What about Rider and Visual Studio?